 The first thing we knew about it was when he made an announcement into the cabins saying we wouldn’t be docking, and would have another “sea day” instead!

 Why would a cruise itinerary change prior to a cruise?

 One reason why your cruise itinerary could change is because of political unrest.

-If a port is going to be cancelled/substituted due to political unrest you will usually be told months in advance, apart from if it is due to an unpredictable event like a terror attack.
+If a port is going to be cancelled/substituted due to political unrest you will usually be told months in advance, unless it is due to an unpredictable event – like a terror attack.

 Why would a cruise itinerary change during a cruise?

 The main cause of last-minute itinerary changes is bad weather.
-This has happened to me on a number of occasions, and although somewhat annoying I do understand the motives behind the change.
+This has happened to me on a number of occasions, and although it can be a little annoying, I do understand why it is necessary.
 Cruise lines may change the itinerary because:

 - They need to avoid a storm